 - Fear of imminent assault; or,

 Penalties for Interfering with an Emergency Call

 Every situation is different.
 There are always two sides to every story, especially when it comes to family.
 Texas law, however, is not kind to those who interfere with an emergency call.
-If convicted of inhibiting a 911 call, the penalty is a Class A misdemeanor.
+If convicted of Interference with 911, the penalty is a Class A misdemeanor.

 Class A misdemeanors in Texas can possibly result in: